 You will learn

 Learn steps you can take to repair your sender reputation if you are facing email deliverability issues and seeing a dip in performance.
 Sender reputation refers to your ability to successfully land in your customers' inboxes.

-Disable higher-risk flows
+Disable lower-engagement flows

-Winback, re-engagement, and sunset flows can be high risk flows to have enabled if you are working to improve your sender reputation, as they typically see lower engagement rates.
+Winback, re-engagement, and sunset flows can be riskier flows to have enabled if you are working to improve your sender reputation, as they typically see lower engagement rates.
 It is not recommended to have these flows enabled when you are repairing your sender reputation.
 If you have these flows active, you can set them to draft mode during the repair process.

 Discontinue any 3rd party marketing